maptracker/datasciencecoursera/Rnotes.md

 * Represented as a vector, but can be heterogeneous
 * Lists can be turned into arrays by assigning `dim()`.
-Scott says this is generally useless, but occassionaly very useful;
+Scott says this is generally useless, but occasionally very useful;
   Conversion to an array lets members be accessed by row and column indices/names.